zdebeer99/gojade/ReadMe.md

 # GoJade

-Jade template rendering library for Google Go programing language (golang).
+Jade template rendering library for the Go programing language (golang).
 GoJade is inspired by the javascript template library http://jade-lang.com/

 GoJade renders a jade file directly to HTML.